 We were surprised with just how many major changes were made to the Aygo, considering this is really just a facelifted version of a car that’s been on sale since 2014.
-The 1.0-litre engine almost counts as all-new and, while the cabin does seem a bit stuck in the past, the Aygo is better to drive now and more frugal, on paper at least.
+The 1.0-litre engine has been substantially overhauled, which means that the Aygo is now better to drive and more frugal.

 - Excellent 1.0-litre engine

 - Surprisingly good handling

 The Toyota Aygo is mechanically almost identical to the Citroen C1 and Peugeot 108, which are built in the same factory.
 You’d expect, then, the running costs to be the same, but the Toyota is actually very affordable to buy and will also hold its value better, which should keep overall running costs impressively low.
 Another main city car rival, the Volkswagen Up, is a bit cheaper to buy but doesn’t get such good fuel economy, despite having less power, which makes the overall costs very similar to the Aygo.

 Toyota almost always finishes top, or close to the top, of reliability surveys such as the JD Power rankings, although the manufacturer took an unexpected plunge in the 2019 edition of the Vehicle Dependability Study, which we hope will be just a temporary blip.
 The entire mechanical package of the Toyota Aygo has been in production since 2005, and if you add Toyota’s general reputation to that fact, you should have one of the most reliable cars on the road.
 If anything does go wrong, the Aygo comes with an impressive five-year, 100,000-mile warranty.